cjratcliff/ml-compiled/docs/training_with_limited_data.rst

 Few-shot learning
 --------------------
-Classification where only a few members of that class have been seen before.
+Classification where only a few (normally < 20) members of that class have been seen before.

 Meta-learning
 ---------------